Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: Re-magnetization of the NSS in the presence of the quadrupole effects

 Importantly, NMR and re-magnetization measurements were done at very close points on the sample surface.
 Indeed, it has been shown that the strain varies in the plane of GaAs substrates, epilayers, quantum wells and microstructures \cite{Litvyak2021,Yamada1998,Eickhoff2003,Brunetti2007,Abbarchi2012,LastrasMartinez2017}.
 A different set of NMR experiments performed at another point yielded a smaller value of $B_Q^{NMR}=12$~G, correlated with smaller $B_Q=9\pm2$~G extracted from the corresponding re-magnetization experiments.

 Note that the NSS relaxation enhancement at small fields has also been attributed to the presence of quadrupole effects in the similar samples \cite{Kotur2016,Vladimirova2017}.
-This so-called quadrupole relaxation is induced by fluctuating donor charges, and the resulting enhancement of the relaxation rate as compared to the strong field relaxation rate $1/T_\infty$ is given by the same heat capacity field $B_H$, see Eq.~(\ref{eq:BH}):
+This so-called quadrupole relaxation is induced by fluctuating donor charges, and the resulting enhancement of the relaxation rate as compared to the relaxation rate at strong field $1/T_\infty$ is given by the same heat capacity field $B_H$, see Eq.~(\ref{eq:BH}):

 Fitting the experimental values of the NSS relaxation rate (Fig.~\ref{fig:demag}, inset) to the Eq.~(\ref{eq:TQ}) returns the value $B_Q^r=9$~G which is slightly smaller, but still close to the the values returned by NMR and re-magnetization experiments.
 These results strongly support the ideas put forward in Refs.~\onlinecite{Kotur2016,Vladimirova2017,Vladimirova2018}.
 Namely, the electric field gradients in the NSS containing isotopes with the spin $I>1/2$ lead to quadrupole effects which are detrimental to both nuclear spin memory and adiabatic demagnetization efficiency.